etsh/groupable/README.md

 ### The Traits
 Groupable provides three traits which can be added to your models:

-- The `CanJoinGroups` trait is added to your User model.
 - The `IsGroup` trait is added to a model which you would like to be treated as a group.
 - The `IsGroupable` trait is added to models which you would like to be treated as group content.
+- The `JoinsGroups` trait is added to your User model.

+In fact, only the `IsGroup` trait is necessary in order to obtain group funtionality.
+However, the `IsGroupable` and `JoinsGroups` traits provide useful group related functionality to your user model and groupable content types.

 ### Helper methods
-Groupable includes a class called `Groupable` which offers some simple internal helper methods.
+Groupable includes a class called `Groupable` which offers internal helper methods.
+You likely won't need to use this class unless you intend to modify the code within this project yourself.

 ### Database Structure
 Groupable requires 3 tables to be added to your schema and includes database migrations out of the box.